aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-0/_index.md

 {{% alert color="primary" %}}

 This document describes the changes to the Aspose.Cells API from version 8.8.3 to 8.9.0 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}}
 ## **Added APIs**
 ### **Added HtmlSaveOptions.DefaultFontName Property**
-Aspose.Cells for .NET 8.9.0 has exposed the DefaultFontName property for the HtmlSaveOptions class that allows to specify the default font name while rendering spreadsheets to HTML format.
-The default font will be used only when the font of style does not exist.
-The default value of HtmlSaveOptions.DefaultFontName property is null that means, Aspose.Cells for .NET API will use the universal font which has the same family with the original font.
+Aspose.Cells for .NET 8.9.0 has exposed the DefaultFontName property for the HtmlSaveOptions class that allows specifying the default font name while rendering spreadsheets to HTML format.
+The default font will be used only when the font specified in the style does not exist.
+The default value of HtmlSaveOptions.DefaultFontName property is null, which means Aspose.Cells for .NET API will use a universal font that has the same family as the original font.

 {{% alert color="primary" %}}